 JNU (The Centre for Korean Studies), Delhi

-The Centre for Korean Studies (CKS) is a School of Language, Literature and Culture Studies (SLL&CS) unit at JNU.
-Many Mongolian academics and professors visit and stay at JNU and teach Mongolian studies.
+The Centre for Korean Studies (CKS) is a School of Language, Literature, and Culture Studies (SLL&CS) unit at JNU.
+Many Mongolian academics and professors visit and stay at JNU to teach Mongolian studies.

-Mongolia anthropology and sociology studies had various institutions across India, focusing on Mongolia, apart from Mongolian institutes of aesthetics and philosophy.
+Mongolian anthropology and sociology studies were conducted in various institutions across India, focusing on Mongolia, apart from Mongolian institutes of aesthetics and philosophy.

-For the certificate course, the minimum eligibility criteria is 10+2, whereas, for Diploma, the same requirement like a certificate plus the certificate of proficiency in the Mongolian language or an examination recognized as equivalent.
+For the certificate course, the minimum eligibility criteria are 10+2, whereas, for the Diploma, the exact requirement is a certificate plus the certificate of proficiency in the Mongolian language or an examination recognized as equivalent.

-JNU is probably the only place to pursue Mongolian language classes in Delhi.
+JNU is probably the only place in Delhi where you can pursue Mongolian language classes.

 Website – Link

-Maulana Abul Kalam Azad Institute of Asian Studies in Kolkata had few scholars who had been doing research and academic work on Mongolia.
+Maulana Abul Kalam Azad Institute of Asian Studies in Kolkata had a few scholars doing research and academic work on Mongolia.

 Bahasa Indonesia Language in India